f1729/jibril/README.md

 > Jibril CLI helps you to improve your memory about a word and their concept.
   Jibril was constructed with a technique to improve you long-term memory.

-## How works?
+## How it works?

-- Open your terminal and put:
+- Open your terminal and write:
   `$ jibril --add`

 - You can add a word and then the concept of this word.

 - This word will have 4 phases:
-  - In the first phase the word will be asked daily, if you respond correctly it will pass to phase 2.
+  - In the first phase the word will be asked *daily*, if you respond correctly it will pass to phase 2.
-  - In the second phase the word will be asked weekly, if you respond correctly it will pass to phase 3.
+  - In the second phase the word will be asked *weekly*, if you respond correctly it will pass to phase 3.
-  - In the thrid phase the word will be asked each 3 weeks, if you respond correctly it will pass to phase 4.
+  - In the thrid phase the word will be asked *each 3 weeks*, if you respond correctly it will pass to phase 4.

-- If you respond incorrectly some word in any of this phases, it will return to phase 1.
+- If you respond incorrectly some word in any of this phases, it will return to *phase 1*.

 ## Install